-The children in Robin House all need support with very early communication skills, focusing on pre linguistic, early linguistic and attention skills.
+The children in Adapted Curriculum all need support with very early communication skills, focusing on pre linguistic, early linguistic and attention skills.
 Speech and Language Therapy (SLT) is integrated into the classroom as the focus is very much on communication first, then academic learning.

 SLT input is focused on creating the best communicative environment possible, with individualised strategies integrated into this.
 All input – SLT, occupational therapy and teaching – is as integrated and collaborative as possible.
 Individual SLT sessions can be provided but most of the input is focused on the environment and this integrated support.